IBMAppModernization/app-modernization-cicd-lab-openshift/README.md

 3.3 Select `pbw-cicd-pipeline` to open the pipeline.

-3.4 Select `Start Build` froom the `Actions` menu.
+3.4 Select `Start Build` from the `Actions` menu.

 3.5 Once the Pipeline starts, navigate to `Logs` tab and click on **View Log**.
-This will take you into Jenkins and display the Jenkins log for the pipeline.
+This will take you into Jenkins console and display the Jenkins log for the pipeline.
 (Note: you may be prompted to use your OpenShift credentials for Jenkins)

 3.6 Verify that the pipeline runs without errors.
-You should see the following output when the pipeline execution comopletes:
+In Jenkins console, you should see the following output when the pipeline execution completes:

    ![Pipeline log](images/ss7.png)

-3.7 On the `Overview` tab of `Build Detail` in the OpenShift console, you should see `Complete` status.
+3.7 In the OpenShift console, you should see `Complete` status on the `Overview` tab of `Build Detail`.

    ![Pipeline log](images/ss7-1.png)